 When you’re at the top of your game, you might spend your Sunday afternoon meal prepping.
 Is there anything more satisfying than opening your fridge on Monday morning to rows of neatly stacked containers full of ready-to-eat lunches and dinners?
 But sometimes meal prep backfires.
-The best meal prep foods are those that last a long time (or at least a week).
+The best meal prep grocery list includes a variety of foods that last a long time (or at least a week).

 If you make a week’s worth of salads for lunch on Sunday, chances are the lettuce will be soggy and limp by Thursday.
 And it doesn’t make much sense to slice open an avocado or banana until you’re literally about to eat it unless you think you’ll be hungry for a plant a brown mush.
 The key to efficient, healthy meal prep is to know which foods really go the distance.

 The best meal prep foods that last a long time

 “Chickpeas, black beans, and cannelloni beans are some of my personal meal prep favorites and they’re easy to make in a pressure cooker or Instant Pot,” says registered dietitian Jessica Cording, RD, author of The Little Book of Game Changers.
 Cording loves a plant-based protein full of fiber, complex carbs, and other important minerals.
 They can be incorporated in so many ways, too, from stews and soups to burritos and salads.

 Recipe to try: Veggiekins’ Chocolate Chip Chickpea Blondies, which adds fiber and plant protein your dessert